Variables

 from the dropdown.

-This menu is likely in the upper-left area of the application or you entire screen (depending on your operating system).
+This menu is likely in the upper-left area of the application or of your entire screen (depending on your operating system).

 Making a File